ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 # Negotiating SCONE {#tp}

-A QUIC endpoint indicates that it is willing to receive SCONE packets by including the scone_supported transport parameter (0x219e).
+A QUIC endpoint indicates that it is able to receive SCONE packets by including the scone_supported transport parameter (0x219e).

+Each endpoint independently indicates willingness to receive SCONE packets.
+An endpoint that does not include the scone_supported transport parameter can send SCONE packets if their peer includes the transport parameter.

 The scone_supported transport parameter MUST be empty.
 Receiving a non-zero length scone_supported transport parameter MUST be treated as a connection error of type TRANSPORT_PARAMETER_ERROR;